KBTMPL/ffmpeg2obj/README.md

   -i IGNORED_SUBDIR, --ignored-subdir IGNORED_SUBDIR
                         ignored subdirectories
   -o OBJ_PREFIX, --obj-prefix OBJ_PREFIX
-                        source directory for media to be transcoded -b BUCKET_NAME, --bucket-name BUCKET_NAME
                         source directory for media to be transcoded -e FILE_EXTENSION, --file-extension FILE_EXTENSION
                         extension for the media files to be transcoded